 Orthodontics is a specialised branch of dentistry which helps correct the position of your teeth and jaws, with the aim of establishing a beautifully balanced smile, normal bite and improved self-esteem & confidence.

-Who Should Have Orthodontics?
+Who Should Have Orthodontics in Essex?

 Orthodontics treatment can be provided at ANY age from childhood to adulthood, with modern braces which are tooth-coloured and designed to achieve optimal results in the shortest time permissible.